-The Agency for Health Care Administration (Agency) is working in collaboration with the Department of Health, providers, consumers, advocates, the Health Information Exchange Coordinating Committee (HIECC), and other stakeholders to leverage current statewide health information exchange infrastructure-building efforts to support better coordination of care and improve quality of care for children.
-The Agency is coordinating efforts to engage pediatricians and other care providers in health information exchange (HIE) through outreach to promote adoption of the Direct Secure Messaging (DSM) service and electronic health records.
-In December 2012, the South Florida Regional Extension Center (SFREC) was funded through the CHIPRA grant to begin conducting outreach to pediatricians in south Florida regarding the DSM service of the Florida Health Information Exchange.
+The Agency for Health Care Administration (Agency) is working in collaboration with the Florida Department of Health (DOH), providers, consumers, advocates, the Health Information Exchange Coordinating Committee (HIECC), and other stakeholders to leverage current statewide health information exchange infrastructure-building efforts to support better coordination of care and improve quality of care for children.
+The Agency is coordinating efforts to engage pediatricians and other care providers in health information exchange (HIE) through outreach to promote adoption of electronic health records (EHRs) and HIE services as appropriate.

+In December 2012, the South Florida Regional Extension Center (SFREC) was funded through the CHIPRA grant to begin conducting outreach to pediatricians in south Florida regarding the Florida HIE's Direct Secure Messaging service (DSM - a secure email service which has subsequently been transitioned to Direct Messaging).
 Through their contacts with the pediatricians, the regional extension center registered over 300 pediatricians and pediatric ancillary providers in DSM during 2013.